KonghaYao/pure-graph/README.md

 ### Hono.js Example

-To integrate Pure Graph into a Hono.js project, follow these steps:
+To integrate Open LangGraph Server into a Hono.js project, follow these steps:

 1. **Create a Hono Application**